Anatta336/webgl-lunch/readme.md

-## Building locally
+## Building assets locally
 ```
 $ docker run -u 1000 --name webgl-npm --rm -it -v "$(pwd)":/app -w /app node:18.18.2 npm install
 ```
-There's a `.bash_aliases` file for shortcuts, although that uses the alias `npm` which you may not want on your system.
+There's a `.bash_aliases` file for shortcuts, although that sets up aliases `npm` and `node` which may well be disruptive on your system.

 ## Running locally
 Have a reasonably recent version of docker-compose already set up and working, then run:
 ```
 $ docker-compose up -d
 ```
-Set your computer's hosts file so `netdev.webgl.samdriver.xyz/` is mapped to `127.0.0.1`
+Set your computer's hosts file so `netdev.webgl.samdriver.xyz` is mapped to `127.0.0.1`

 You should be able to access the site locally at: http://netdev.webgl.samdriver.xyz/